Planning for My Alaska Vacation Continues

-The Fairbanks Convention & Visitors Bureau suggested via Twitter (@insidealaska) to check out this amazing blog post written by an explorer who had an incredible time in Denali.
-They also suggested the Pump House Restaurant & Saloon for a nice dinner that locals enjoy.
+The Fairbanks Convention & Visitors Bureau suggested via Twitter ( opens in a new window@insidealaska) to check out opens in a new windowthis amazing blog post written by an explorer who had an incredible time in Denali.
+They also suggested the opens in a new windowPump House Restaurant & Saloon for a nice dinner that locals enjoy.

 A Twitter user suggested a visit to opens in a new windowPoker Flat Rocket Range, the world’s only scientific rocket launching facility owned by a university. opens in a new windowUniversity of Alaska Geophysical Institute operates the facility under contract to opens in a new windowNASA’s Wallops Flight Facility, which is part of the Goddard Space Flight Center.
 It’s home to scientific instruments designed to study the arctic atmosphere and ionosphere and site for launching sounding rockets.

 Find a salmon feast!
 (Okay, I could eat salmon EVERYDAY, three times a day!)
 I’d really like to catch my fish but there isn’t enough time.